Young Science Still Alive

 9 – 10 Nov 2017, National Library of Technology

 KRECon 2017 is a conference for Doctoral candidates and other scientists.
-It provides practical advice, the possibility to share their experience and, last but not least, the ability to express and contribute to promoting changes in the conditions of doctoral study and the work of young researchers.
-This impulse is the natural outcome of a long-term growing tension, which is based on the frustration of the current state of "young Czech science".
+It provides practical advice, the possibility to share experiences, and last but not least, the opportunity to help promote changes in the conditions of doctoral study and the work of young researchers.
+This effort is the natural outcome of a long-term growing tension, which is based on the frustration of the current state of "young Czech science".

 One of the pillars of the whole system of research and development are young scientists, especially Doctoral candidates.
 However, Czech Republic lacks a comprehensive vision of their duties, rights and overall status.

-Over time, a mixture of obstacles has occurred.
-Combining the tasks of study, career development and personal life becomes more and more difficult.
+Over time, various obstacles have occurred.
+Balancing academics, career development and personal life is becoming increasingly difficult.

 So take part in KRECon 2017 until the Young Science is Still Alive.